The dark side rises.

 Although many graphic designers might mix images and background colours to establish buttons and other design features, it might not be appropriate if you are attempting to incorporate both dark and light themes.

-If you’re using background colours, they will possibly change between the dark and light mode while images won’t.
+If you’re using background colours, they will possibly change between the dark and light modes while images won’t.

 And lastly, but most importantly, test your emails for both dark and light mode.
-Although you may not be able to make your emails look perfect in every setting, you can use tricks to optimize emails for both light and dark themes.
+Although you may not be able to make your emails look perfect in every setting, you can use tricks to optimize your email signature for both light and dark themes.